The Grand Circuit

 Start: Lake Mburo National Park

-Drive to the Kigezi Highlands, perhaps the most fertile and scenic region of Uganda.
-A landscape of expansive blue lakes, steep terraced slopes and dormant volcanoes.
-Lake Bunyonyi and Lake Mutanda are great places to stay.
-Read more about Bwindi Impenetrable Forest
+Drive to the Kigezi Highlands, perhaps the most fertile and scenic region of Uganda: a landscape of expansive blue lakes and steep terraced slopes bordering the rainforest of Bwindi National Park.

 Day 5 of 24